stepanataccolade/docsv2/sources/integrations/imageRegistries/ecr.md

 An ECR integration lets you configure the following scenarios:

-- Pull a private image
+- Pull a private image for your CI workfow
 - Build a Docker image which has a `FROM` that pulls a private image
-- Push an image
+- Push an image as part of CI
 - Use an [image resource](../../pipelines/resources/image/) as part of your CD [pipeline](../../pipelines/overview/)

 Using an ECR integration is a three step process: